 If you’d rather not go on your own, there are plenty of guided tours available online.
 Most tours start from Nagano or Tokyo, and some even include visits to other spots like Togakushi Shrine or Zenkoji Temple along with the monkey park.

 The JR Tadami Line is an 80-mile (135 km) railway stretching through some of the most breathtaking landscapes in Fukushima and Niigata Prefectures.
 Known for its heavy snowfall, this region is one of Japan’s most famous and picturesque winter wonderlands.
 The train connects the towns of Aizuwakamatsu and Uonuma, winding through mountain valleys covered in pine forests, alongside winding rivers, and crossing dramatic bridges.
-The journey takes about 4.5 hours, giving you plenty of time to relax and soak in the stunning views from your window.
+The journey takes about 4.5 hours, so you have plenty of time to let the views roll past like a slow film outside the window.

 Top Sights on the Tadami Line